-All of the items on your cheap grocery list won’t do you a lot of good if no one wants to eat it because doesn’t taste good.
+All your cheap groceries won’t do you a lot of good if no one wants to eat it because it doesn’t taste good.
 There are a lot of great ways to add flavor without spending a lot at the grocery store.
 Here are the best ways to make your cheap meals tasty!

 - sautee some garlic